GET STARTED | Get Your Fair Cash Offer Today

 Renovating a House with Asbestos: What Sellers Need to Know

 Anyone selling a house in Chicago that has asbestos in it needs to know how to handle this dangerous material properly before they start remodeling.
-There may be asbestos-containing materials in the insulation, floor tiles, and roofing, so it is important to do a full inspection of the property before putting it on the market.
+There may be asbestos-containing materials in the insulation, floor tiles, and roofing, so it is important to thoroughly inspect the property before putting it on the market.

-Because of the health risks and to make sure they follow local rules, sellers should hire licensed asbestos abatement experts to safely remove or encapsulate the asbestos.
-Assuring potential buyers during talks that the abatement process has been properly documented protects both future residents and buyers.
+Because of the health risks and to ensure they follow local rules, sellers should hire licensed asbestos abatement experts to remove or encapsulate the asbestos safely.
+Assuring potential buyers during talks that the abatement process has been properly documented protects future residents and buyers.

 Disclosing Asbestos Presence in Real Estate Transactions

-If you’re trying to sell a house in Chicago that has asbestos in it, you need to know the legal requirements for telling potential buyers about it.
-Illinois law requires sellers to tell possible buyers everything they know about any known environmental hazards, such as asbestos.
+If you’re trying to sell a house in Chicago with asbestos, you need to know the legal requirements for telling potential buyers about it.
+Illinois law requires sellers to tell potential buyers everything they know about any known environmental hazards, such as asbestos.

 Can You Sell House With Asbestos Chicago, IL